Fraunhofer-AISEC/cpg/tutorial.md

 ### Looking for software errors

 In a next step, we want to identify, which of those expression are accessing an array index that is greater than its capacity, thus leading to an error.
-From the code output we have seen before we can already identify two array indicies: `0` and `11`.
+From the code output we have seen before we can already identify two array indices: `0` and `11`.
 But the other two are using a variable `b` as the index.
 Using the `evaluate` function, we can try to evaluate the variable `b`, to check if it has a constant value.

 ```kotlin
 [6] result.all<ArraySubscriptionExpression>().map { it.subscriptExpression.evaluate() }